quicwg/ops-drafts/draft-ietf-quic-manageability.md

 correlating the token on the Retry with the token on the subsequent Initial packet and the destination connection ID of the new Initial packet.

+## Distinguishing Acknowledgment traffic

+Some deployed in-network functions distinguish pure-acknowledgment (ACK) packets from packets carrying upper-layer data in order to attempt to enhance performance, for example by queueing ACKs differently or manipulating ACK signaling.
+Distinguishing ACK packets is trivial in TCP, but not supported by QUIC, since acknowledgment signaling is carried inside QUIC's encrypted payload, and ACK manipulation is impossible.
+Specifically, heuristics attempting to distinguish ACK-only packets from payload-carrying packets based on packet size are likely to fail, and are not recommended to use as a way to construe internals of QUIC's operation as those mechanisms can change, e.g., due to the use of extensions.

 ## Application Identification {#sec-server}

 The cleartext TLS handshake may contain Server Name Indication (SNI)